mathiasverraes/15yearsddd/manuscript/vladikk/essay.md

 Surely The Blue Book reads like poetry[^poetry], but it is not an easy book to read.
 Luckily for me, I got a really strong grasp of domain-driven design just by reading the first four chapters.

-Guess how the system was initially designed? — It would definitely make a certain prominent individual from the DDD community proud.
+Guess how the system was initially designed? — It would definitely make a certain Kazakhstan based, prominent individual from the DDD community very proud...

 ![@DDD_Borat](images/vladikk/hand-drawn/2-borat.png)